The Singleton

 "Hari Patel," Julian said.

-"Legally accessible through our insurance arm."
+"Accessible through our insurance arm."

 "Yes."

-"Prostate cancer, metastatic.
+"Prostate cancer.
+Metastatic.
 Eighteen-month prognosis."

 "Filed."